Improving Discrete Diffusion Unmasking Policies Beyond Explicit Reference Policies: Experimental results

 \textbf{Models and benchmarks.} We evaluate on the widely used large-scale MDM \textsc{LLaDA-8B-Instruct}~\citep{nie2025llada} and four datasets: (i) logic-puzzle benchmarks—\textsc{Sudoku}~\citep{zhao2025d1scalingreasoningdiffusion} and \textsc{Zebra}~\citep{shah2024causal}—and (ii) mathematical-reasoning benchmarks—\textsc{GSM8K}~\citep{cobbe2021gsm8k} and \textsc{Math500}~\citep{lightman2023math500}.

 \textbf{Generation protocols and rewards.} We utilize \textsc{LLaDA-8B-Instruct}~\citep{nie2025llada} for all experiments.
 For logic puzzles, the model receives a prompt and a masked solution; it then denoises by unmasking one position at a time.
 The reward is the fraction of slots predicted correctly (e.g., in \textsc{Sudoku}, the proportion of blank cells filled with the correct digits).
 For mathematical reasoning, the model is given a problem and denoises a length-128 masked sequence.
-Following the \textsc{LLaDA} generation protocol, we partition the 128 positions into four bins of size 32 and perform any-order sampling sequentially over the bins.
+Following the \textsc{LLaDA} generation protocol, we partition the 128 positions into four bins of size 32 and perform sampling by each baselines sequentially over the bins.
 The reward is $1$ if the final answer matches the ground truth and $0$ otherwise.
+In addition, we incorporate the sum of log-probabilities produced by $\pi_\theta(\cdot)$ as an auxiliary reward signal.
+Detailed explanation and settings such as training hyper-parameters are provided in Appendix~\ref{appendix:experimental_details}.
+We employ the dense reward rather than the binary reward because it leads to faster convergence and higher accuracy in practice.
+Nonetheless, we also verify that our proposed method outperforms the max-confidence baseline under the binary reward and report these results in Appendix~\ref{appendix:sec_binary_reward}.